rafaumeu/ignite-shop/README.md

 An e-commerce application being built with Next.js and React, designed to deliver a seamless shopping experience.
 This project is being developed as part of the Rocketseat Ignite Program.

+## 🎯 Project Motivation

+Ignite Shop is more than an e-commerce platform - it's a learning journey through modern web development practices.
+Built during the Rocketseat Ignite Program, this project aims to:

+- 🧠 Master Next.js advanced concepts
+- 💡 Implement best practices in React development
+- 🔧 Build a scalable, production-ready e-commerce solution
+- 📊 Explore state management and complex UI interactions

 ## 🌟 Planned Features

 - 🛒 Shopping Cart System